• Published 10 Feb 2023

 Power Electronics

 MOSFETs are used across a broad range of power electronics.
 They are integrated for reverse battery protection, switching power between alternate sources, and the powering down of unrequired loads.
 The key features of compact MOSFETs include the small footprint, high current, and integrated ESD protection.
-The development of MOS technology is also widely regarded as one of the main contributing factors to the integration of network bandwidth in telecommunication networks.
+Their low gate-drive power requirements and fast switching characteristics make them particularly effective in low- to medium-voltage applications.

 MOS Memory